Passive environment-assisted quantum communication with GKP states: Optimizing quantum communication through a beam splitter

-In this section, we optimize the performance of passive environment-assisted quantum transduction where GKP states appear as the optimal environment state and encoding for the input quantum signal.
+In this section, we optimize the performance of quantum communication through a beam splitter where GKP states appear as the optimal environment state and encoding for the input quantum signal.
 We then explain the optimization results from position space wavefunction and characteristic function.